-Among the scientists participating in the study were lead author Professor William Laurance of James Cook University in Cairns, Australia, and the Smithsonian Tropical Research Institute in Panama, who is also a senior research fellow at UCLA’s Center for Tropical Research; and Thomas Smith, a professor at UCLA’s Institute of the Environment and Sustainability and director of UCLA’s Center for Tropical Research.
+Among the scientists participating in the study were lead author Professor William Laurance of James Cook University in Cairns, Australia, and the Smithsonian Tropical Research Institute in Panama, who is also a senior research fellow at the University of California, Los Angeles (UCLA) Center for Tropical Research; and Thomas Smith, a professor at UCLA’s Institute of the Environment and Sustainability and director of UCLA’s Center for Tropical Research.

 Laurence described the reserves as being like “arks for biodiversity.”
 “But some of the arks are in danger of sinking,” he added, “even though they are our best hope to sustain tropical forests and their amazing biodiversity in perpetuity.”

 Laurance and his team studied more than 30 different categories of species — from trees and butterflies to primates and large predators — within protected areas across the tropical Americas, Africa and Asia-Pacific.
 They estimated how these groups had changed in numbers over the past two to three decades, while identifying environmental changes that might threaten the reserves.

 Laurance said their conclusion was that while most reserves were helping to protect their forests, about half were struggling to sustain their original biodiversity.

 One of the researchers, Carolina Useche of the Humboldt Institute in Colombia, said that “the scariest thing about our findings is just how widespread the declines of species are in the suffering reserves.”